matthew-lim-matthew-lim/Productivity-Monitor/README.md

 - Using `"background": { "type": "module" }` allows us to import and export.
   - https://developer.chrome.com/docs/extensions/develop/concepts/service-workers/basics
 - I wanna use CosmosDB for keeping track of what websites and URLs count as distractions

+**`webpack` module bundling**
+- Webpack is a module bundler which allows JS modules to be used in the chrome extension.
+It is necessary because Manifest V3 does not allow dynamic imports or eval for increased security, requiring all modules to be bundled into a single file or a set of static files.
+- `npx webpack` to generate the distribution version of the files.

+**Tech Used:**
+- Firebase Firestore